aicpslab/certnet-control-sim/README.md

 ```

 > **Notes**
-> - This repository provides the toolbox implementation **`cnet-tb-v1`**, which realizes the framework and experiment pipeline used in the paper.
+> - This repository provides the simple toolbox implementation **`cnet-tb-v1`**, which realizes the framework and experiment pipeline used in the paper.
 > - The folders `cvxOpt/` and `utilFcn/` contain supporting convex-geometry and general mathematical utilities used by the implementation.
 These are foundational building blocks and can be replaced by alternative implementations.

 ---